Qengineering/RPi-image/README.md

 * You can [overclock the Raspberry Pi](https://qengineering.eu/overclocking-the-raspberry-pi-4.html) if your SD-card is not too worn out.
 1800 MHz is no problem.
 Most deep learning examples even work at 1950 MHz.<br/>
 * If you are in need of extra space, you can delete the opencv and the opencv_contrib folder from the SD-card.
 There are no longer needed since all libraries are placed in the /usr/local directory.
-* Use a tool like [GParted](https://gparted.org/) `sudo apt-get install gparted` to expand the 16 GB image to larger SD-cards.

 ------------